1- How do I know if it’s safe to dig for my fence? Is there a telephone number I can call?

 c.
 Any easements, right of ways, or private utility lines should be marked prior to the installation date.

 6- How long should I expect the actual installation process to take?

 This depends on the fence product you’ve purchased, the layout of your fence and property, as well as any weather conditions which may exist.
 If you have any concerns with the length of the project and scheduling, it’s recommended that you have this discussion with your sales associate prior to the beginning of your installation.

 7- Is there a standard “per foot price” for each fence type?

 a.
 While our prices are determined by the required material for each job as well as the desired layout and design, our sales staff may be able to provide you with a general figure for budgeting purposes.

 b.
 In addition to the fence style you’ve selected, the number and type of posts, height of fence, inclusion of gates and required hardware all play a role in determining the price of your fence project.

 8- What does “stick built construction” really mean?

-Our wooden fences are all stick-built onsite.
-We use treated lumber and do not use a paneled wooden fence.
+Our wooden and Trex® fences are all stick-built onsite.
+For a wood application, we use treated lumber and do not use a pre-assembled or paneled wooden fence.
 Each fence that we construct is built to suit and/or customized according to the needs of our customers.
 This means that your fence will arrive as individual boards and be assembled according to the design and layout specified.

 9- How can I make sure that my fence is pool code compliant?